RPG-IO/rpg-io/docs/configuration.md

 Each subdirectory contains detailed location configuration (explained below).

-In the future, there will be no need to define locations tags in `root.json`.
-Instead, names of the subdirectories will be treated as location tags & location object will be created, by the engine for every subdirectory that contains correct location configuration (right now, the engine creates it only for the locations mentioned in `root.json`).
+Names of the subdirectories are treated as location tags & location object will be created, by the engine for every subdirectory that contains correct location configuration .

 e.g., there are two location configured in the game: `location-1`, `location-2`: